White woman arrested for shooting Black neighbour in feud over children playing

 “Whether it be banging on the doors, banging on the walls and threats being made.
 And then at that moment is when Ms Owens was shot through the door.”

-The authorities had come under pressure to arrest and charge Lorincz over the incident, once more threatening to drag the state’s divisive “stand your ground” law back into the spotlight, but Sheriff Woods insisted that law had no relevance to this particular case, which he said was “simply a killing”.
+The authorities had come under pressure to arrest and charge Ms Lorincz over the incident, once more threatening to drag the state’s divisive “stand your ground” law back into the spotlight, but Sheriff Woods insisted that law had no relevance to this particular case, which he said was “simply a killing”.

-Lorincz has claimed that she acted in self-defence and that Owens had been trying to break down her door prior to the shooting and that her late neighbour had previously attacked her.
+Ms Lorincz has claimed that she acted in self-defence and that Owens had been trying to break down her door prior to the shooting and that her late neighbour had previously attacked her.

-After collecting eyewitness statements as part of their investigation, detectives were able to establish that Lorincz’s actions were not justifiable under Florida law, the sheriff’s office said in its statement.
+After collecting eyewitness statements as part of their investigation, detectives were able to establish that Ms Lorincz’s actions were not justifiable under Florida law, the sheriff’s office said in its statement.

 At a vigil on Monday, Owens’ mother, Pamela Dias, said that she was seeking justice for her daughter and her grandchildren.